-Create a colorful felt succulent garden with kids in this fun craft activity by Samara Caughey of Purple Twig.
+Learn how to create a colorful felt succulents garden for kids with this fun craft tutorial by Samara of Purple Twig Studio

 I would like to share a quiet, low-mess project that can be done at the dining room table or at a coffee table.
 We don’t even use glue.